Anushk97/Blog/_posts/2024-08-19-seventh-post.md

 [visualize](https://memlayout.com?code=class%20Solution%3A%0A%20%20%20%20def%20dailyTemperatures(self%2C%20temp)%3A%0A%20%20%20%20%20%20%20%20res%20%3D%20%5B0%5D%20*%20len(temp)%0A%20%20%20%20%20%20%20%20stack%20%3D%20%5B%5D%0A%0A%20%20%20%20%20%20%20%20for%20i%2C%20v%20in%20enumerate(temp)%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20while%20stack%20and%20v%20%3E%20stack%5B-1%5D%5B0%5D%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20stackT%2C%20stackInd%20%3D%20stack.pop()%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20res%5BstackInd%5D%20%3D%20i%20-%20stackInd%0A%20%20%20%20%20%20%20%20%20%20%20%20stack.append((v%2Ci))%0A%20%20%20%20%20%20%20%20%0A%20%20%20%20%20%20%20%20return%20res%0A%20%20%20%20%20%20%20%20%0Asol%20%3D%20Solution()%0Aprint(sol.dailyTemperatures(%5B30%2C38%2C30%2C36%2C35%2C40%2C28%5D)))

+<span style="color: red;">note: your stack will store the index and value. your res will only store the difference in index. good question </span>

 #### 16. Binary search
 - You are given an array of distinct integers nums, sorted in ascending order, and an integer target.
 - Implement a function to search for target within nums.
 If it exists, then return its index, otherwise, return -1.